gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_push.md

-## components-cli component-archive remote push
+## component-cli component-archive remote push

 pushes a component archive to an oci repository